Useful tips and strategies for going into business with the one you love

 If you spend the day out on a job.
 If you’ve been out in the sun or cold using your hands, chances are you’ll be physically exhausted at the end of the day.

 Keep in mind that how you feel physically affects your patience and communication.
 If you’re exhausted at night, it may be better to postpone big discussions or decisions until the next morning.

 If you spend the day together working from home.
 Be careful to create different areas where you work and relax.
 Andrew explains that the brain makes powerful associations with your environment.
 For example, if you work on the computer all day on the couch, it can be challenging to rest and watch Netflix in that same place at night.

-If you start feeling cooped up, it may also be useful to simulate a commute.
+If you start feeling cooped up, it may also be useful to simulate a commute to signal to the brain that it’s time to shift from work life to home life.
 Changing the scenery at the end of the day can boost your mood.
 Go for a walk, take a drive, or do an activity you enjoy that puts you in a different location.

 Also, don’t be afraid to take space during the day.
 If you need time alone, even if it’s just in a different room, that should be accepted and encouraged.

 9. Support your partner’s path as a professional.

 Andrew highlights the importance of learning who your partner is as a professional and showing you’re there to support their journey.